Links to this

 website from other sites should not be used to infer any endorsement of

 either information on that website or of any product.

 This website is not sponsored by any manufacturer, organisation, government

 independent of any other site, brought to you by Lanfax Laboratories of

 NOTE: Laundry products may have been

-modified by manufacturers since these products were tested.
+modified by manufacturers since these products were tested in 2009.
 New

 PHOSPHATE-FREE DETERGENTS: maybe this is good news to some but not to

 others.
 The alternatives to phosphates as builders in detergents have